Pay Off Mortgage or Invest?

 If your alternative to paying down the mortgage early is investing, you must be comfortable with the fact that investment returns are not guaranteed and there is always risk that your investment will decline in value.
 While investors have achieved positive returns over longer time periods, seeing losses in your portfolio over shorter time frames can still be unsettling.

 What Do We Think?

-If you have a low interest rate and are comfortable with seeing variance in your portfolio balances in correlation to your risk allocation, we would suggest you keep the mortgage and invest the “extra payment.”
+If you have a low interest rate and are comfortable seeing variance in your portfolio balances in correlation to your risk allocation, we would suggest you keep the mortgage and invest the “extra payment.”
 History has shown that market returns have been higher than current mortgage rates over long time periods.
 Mathematically, this means that investing should produce a higher return than paying down the mortgage early.

-We are not suggesting that paying off the mortgage early is a bad decision, it just simply may not be the most efficient use of your additional funds.
-Paying off a mortgage early is still much more constructive than spending these non-earmarked funds or simply dropping it into a savings account, which would earn close to nothing.
+We are not suggesting that paying off the mortgage early is a bad decision, it just may not be the most efficient use of your additional funds.
+Paying off a mortgage early is still much more constructive than spending these non-earmarked funds or dropping it into a savings account, which would earn close to nothing.

 How Much of a Difference Would it Make?

 If you were to make extra monthly payments of $500 on your mortgage for 10 years with a 3.25% interest rate, it would produce interest rate savings (otherwise defined as return) of $10,786.
 Now if this $500 per month was invested and received a return of 7%, your 10-year return would presumably amount to $26,542.
 This investing scenario creates a $15,750 difference.
 The longer time periods the monthly payments are made and/or the larger the monthly investment, the larger this difference becomes.